+Course Code CSE489

+Course Title ECOMMERCE

+Type of Course PE

+LTP 3 0 0

+Credits 3

-Course Code CSE489 Course Title ECOMMERCE Type of Course PE LTP 300 Credits 3 Course Prerequisites Basics of Internet Course Objectives This course examines the evolution of enterprise resource planning (CO) (ERP) systems - from internally focused client/server systems to externally focused e-business.
+Course Prerequisites Basics of Internet

+Course Objectives This course examines the evolution of enterprise resource planning

+(CO) (ERP) systems - from internally focused client/server systems to externally focused e-business.
 This class studies the types of issues that managers will need to consider in implementing cross-functional integrated ERP systems.
 The objective of this course is to make students aware of the potential and limitations of ERP systems.
 This objective will be reached through hands-on experience, case studies, lectures, guest speakers and a group project.

-Course Outcomes 1.
-The student will be able to understand security, technologies in internet, Cryptography, public key notation, digital payment system.
-2. Discuss benefits of ERP and related Technology 3.
-Explain ERP implementation life cycle and implementation methodologies.
-4. Explain business modules in an ERP package
+Course Outcomes The course would equip students with the basics of E-Commerce, technologies involved with it and various issues associated with.